miladpav/send-sms-alertmanager/README.md

 docker build -t send_sms_alertmanager:latest .
 ```

-This image serve a REST webhook to receive response from alertmanager
+This image serves a REST webhook to receive response from alertmanager

 Webhook is available on `http://{Listen_IP_Address}:{PORT}/send_sms`